mk-fg/firefox-homepage-generator/README.md

  * Build html file and copy it along with separate static "assets" files into a target directory.

- * Build one "fat" html file with all the assets embedded in it.
+ * Build one "fat" html file with all the assets embedded in it (TODO).

- * Produce a single "lean" html file with asset links to various external CDN sources (really bad idea).
+ * Produce a single "lean" html file with asset links to various external CDN sources (kinda bad idea, TODO).

 Difference between these is caching, but likely irrelevant when loaded from a local disk anyway.

-Work in progress, not really usable yet.